tonmoylive/Network-Server/README.md

 ## How to Use 💡

 1. Ensure you have a compatible version of Cisco Packet Tracer installed on your system.
-2. Download the project file: `Sever.pkt`.
+2. Download the project file: `Office Network Simulation.pkt`.
-3. Open `Sever.pkt` using Cisco Packet Tracer.
+3. Open `Office Network Simulation.pkt` using Cisco Packet Tracer.
 4. The simulation will load in "Realtime" mode.
 You can switch to "Simulation" mode to observe packet flow step-by-step.
 5. To test the services, you can:
     -   Open a web browser from any client PC and navigate to `http://www.codex.com`.